DylanFoss/Betris/README.md

 ## UPCOMING FEATURES

-- Menus that allow the entering of the main game, as well as a reset screen whne the game ends.
+- Menus that allow the entering of the main game, as well as a reset screen when the game ends.
 - Add varying levels based on performance.
 - Add full scoring system (T-spins, back-to-back difficult clears).
 - General polish (text centering, QoL).
 - Implementation of audio.
-- Raytracing.
+- Raytracing*.

 ## CONTROLS: